 You will first have to set up a thorough testing process.
 Regardless of whether you want to do this just to switch to automated testing.
 In the end, a good test process is not about convenience for the IT department but about reliable software and user acceptance.
 And the latter is open to multiple interpretations:

-At Testersuite , we believe a good test tool is indispensable if you want to achieve the above.
-And even more important, a test tool that is smart (for example by linking to TOPdesk, JIRA and various tools for test automation), well thought-out and powerful, but above all easy to use.
+At Testersuite we believe that a good test tool is indispensable if you want to realize the above points.
+And more importantly, a test tool that is smart (through, for example, links with TOPdesk, JIRA and various tools for test automation), well thought-out and powerful but above all, offers simplicity of use.

 For both the test manager and test coordinator and for the end users who are involved in the testing process.
 Especially the latter group plays a crucial role in getting new software, updates, releases, etc. accepted.
 Would you like to know how we do it and why our customers recently rewarded us with a NPS score of 39.8?
 In the video below, we explain it in 2 minutes: